-Project Objective(s) 17 Project Objective Indicator(s) Fund Outcome Fund Outcome Indicator Grant Amount (USD) Strengthened the Social Forestry in encouraging food forest security in Saddang upstream- watershed 5.000 ha landcover area of social forestry are increased in upstream-watershed of Saddang.
+Project Objective(s) 17 ProjectObjective Indicator(s) Fund Outcome Fund Outcome Indicator Grant Amount (USD) Strengthened the Social Forestry in encouraging food forest security in Saddang upstream- watershed 5.000 ha landcover area of social forestry are increased in upstream-watershed of Saddang.
 Outcome 5.
-Increased ecosystem resilience in response to climate change and variability- induced stress 5.1.
-5.000 ha of natural resource assets created, maintained or improved to withstand conditions resulting from climate variability and change 200 of households developing forest- food (agroforestry) by social forestry scheme Outcome 6.
-Diversified and strengthened livelihoods and sources of income for vulnerable people in targeted areas 6.1.
-15% of households having more secure (increased) access to livelihood assets 6.2.
-10% of targeted population with sustained climate- resilience livelihoods Improved governance and the carrying capacity of the coast in order to support adaptation to climate change in downstream watershed of Saddang 5 Groups on Climate Change (KPPI) are created as a initiator in order to Carrying Capacity of coastal improvements in adaptation to Climate Change Outcome 3: Strengthened awareness and ownership of adaptation and climate risk reduction processes at local level 3.1.
-10% targeted population aware of predicted adverse impacts of climate change, and of appropriate responses 3.2.
-Modification in behavior by 10% of Population 300 ha area of land cover are increased.
+Icreased ecosystem resilience in response to climate change and variability- induced stress 5.000 ha natural assets maintained or improved under climate change and variability- induced stress 200 of households developing forest- food (agrosilvopastural) by social forestry scheme Outcome 6.
+Diversified and strengthened livelihoods and sources of income for vulnerable people in targeted areas 15% of households having more secure (increased) access to livelihood assets 10% of targeted population with sustained climate- resilience Improved governance and the carrying capacity of the coast in order to support adaptation to climate change in downstream watershed of Saddang 5 Groups on Climate Change (KPPI) are created as a initiator in order to Carrying Capacity of coastal improvements in adaptation to Climate Change Outcome 3: Strengthened awareness and ownership of adaptation and climate risk reduction processes at local level livelihoods 10% targeted population aware of predicted adverse impacts of climate change, and of appropriate responses Modification in behavior by 10% of Population 300 ha area of land cover are increased.
 Outcome 5.
-Increased ecosystem resilience in response to climate change and variability- induced stress 5.1.
-300 ha of natural resource assets created, maintained or improved to withstand conditions resulting from climate variability and change
+Icreased ecosystem resilience in response to climate change and variability- induced stress 300 ha natural assets maintained or improved under climate change and variability- induced stress 50 of families are managing households enterprises and food diversification of climate change adaptation Outcome 6.
+Diversified and strengthened livelihoods and sources of income for 15% of households having more secure (increased) access to livelihood vulnerable people in targeted areas assets 10% of targeted population with sustained climate- resilient livelihoods Strengthened system and institutional capacity to reduce risks associated with climate-induced socioeconomic and environmental losses 5 Product Policy and System will encourage adaptation to Climate Change Outcome 2: Strengthened institutional capacity to reduce risks associated with climate- induced socioeconomic and environmental losses 53 institution are increased capacity to minimize exposure to climate variability risks 5 product adaptation policies to climate change are integrated in Outcome 7.
+Improved policies and regulations that promote and enforce resilience measures the National Strategy for Adaptation to Climate Change Project Outcome(s) Project Outcome Indicator(s) Fund Output Fund Output Indicator Grant Amount maicator 5,000 ha of Social Forestry was expanded in the upper-watersheds of Saddang 5,000 ha of land to get legal access management HKM / HD / HTR / Partnership 5.1.
+Increased forest reahabilitation area as response to climate change impact 5.1.
+5,000 hectares of forest, which improved for adaptation to climate change (USD) 5,000 ha of Social Forestry was expanded in the upper-watersheds 5,000 ha of land to get legal access management HKM / HD / HTR / forest reahabilitation area as response to climate change 5.1.
+5,000 hectares of forest, which improved for adaptation to 5,000 ha of Social Forestry was expanded in the upper-watersheds of Saddang Local institutional strengthening in Social Forestry schemes in support of adaptation to 5,000 ha of land to get legal access management HKM / HD / HTR / Partnership 15 Local Institutional social forestry is created and forest reahabilitation area as response to climate change impact 6.Strengthened of local community and livelihood 5.1.
+5,000 hectares of forest, which improved for adaptation to climate change 6.1.1 Fiveteen (15) local community are created and strengthened in support of